GLOBAL MARKETS-Oil gains as Russia set to meet with producers; stock markets up

 The Institute for Supply Management said its gauge on U.S. services industries fell to its lowest level since June.

-U.S. benchmark 10-year Treasury notes were down 20/32 in price to yield 2.059 percent, up 7 basis points from late Friday.
-The 10-year yield touched 1.904 percent on Friday, which was its lowest since late April, according to Reuters data.
+Benchmark 10-year Treasuries notes fell 8/32 in price for a yield of 2.017 percent, up 3 basis points from late Friday.
+The 10-year yield touched 1.904 percent on Friday, its lowest level since late April, according to Reuters data.

-Gold was little changed, as profit-taking set in after a rally.
-Spot gold had turned down 0.1 percent at $1,136.11 an ounce.
-Copper prices jumped.
-(Additional reporting by Sam Forgione and Sinead Carew in New York and Nigel Stephenson in London; Editing by Bernadette Baum and Cynthia Osterman)
+Gold edged higher as the dollar weakened after the weak U.S. jobs report delayed expectations of a rate rise in the near term.
+Spot gold, was up 0.2 percent at $1,139.81 an ounce.
+(Additional reporting by Nigel Stephenson in London; Lisa Twaronite in Tokyo, Meeyoung Cho in Seoul, Marius Zaharia and Anirban Nag in London; Editing by Bernadette Baum)

 * Oil prices extend gains after biggest one-day surge since Dec.
 1